 People we lost in 2018

-, who rose to fame as a Hollywood heartthrob in the 1950s, died Sunday, July 8, at Cottage Hospital in Santa Barbara, California, Allan Glaser, his partner of 35 years, confirmed to CNN.
+, who rose to fame as a Hollywood heartthrob in the 1950s, died July 8, his partner Allan Glaser confirmed to CNN.
 He was 86.

-Alan Diaz, who won a Pulitzer Prize for his photograph of terrified Cuban boy Elian Gonzalez looking at an armed US agent, has died at 71, the Associated Press said Tuesday, July 3.
+, who won a Pulitzer Prize for his photograph of terrified Cuban boy Elian Gonzalez looking at an armed US agent, died at the age of 71, the Associated Press said on July 3.

-, the patriarch who launched the musical Jackson family dynasty, has died, a source close to the family told CNN on Wednesday, June 27.
-He was 89.
+, the patriarch who launched the musical Jackson family dynasty, died at the age of 89, a source close to the family told CNN on June 27.

-, drummer and founding member of the metal band Pantera, has died, the band announced on Facebook on June 22.
-He was 54.
+, drummer and founding member of the metal band Pantera, died at the age of 54, the band announced on Facebook on June 22.